xtmalliance/argon-server/README.md

 ![OpenskiesStack](images/openskies-stack.png)

 ## Get started in 10 mins
-In this article you will understand how to setup and deploy Flight Blender and Flight Spotlight and get started with the basic concepts of the software.
+Follow our 5-step process to deploy Flight Blender and Flight Spotlight and get started with the basic concepts of the software.

-### Setting up authorization server

-### Creating a .env file

-### Running Flight Blender
+Read

 ## Installation